CoE4BD/HadoopHowTo/multipleJobsSingle/multipleJobsSingle.md

-## Chaining and Managing Multiple MapReduce Jobs with Two Drivers##
+## Chaining and Managing Multiple MapReduce Jobs with One Driver ##

-Lawrence Kyei
+Lawrence Kyei & Brad Rubin
 3/22/2016

-While a single MapReduce job may be sufficient for certain tasks, there may be instances where 2 or more jobs are needed.

-In this How-To, we look at chaining two MapReduce jobs together to solve a simple WordCount problem.
-This example uses two drivers, one for each job.
+In this How-To, we look at chaining two MapReduce jobs together to solve a simple WordCount problem with one driver for both jobs.

 ### The Two MapReduce Jobs ###
 This is a simple WordCount problem which uses two MapReduce jobs.
-The first job is a standard WordCount program that outputs the word as the key and the count of the word as the value in the directory **output**.
+The first job is a standard WordCount program that outputs the word as the key and the count of the word as the value in the directory **output/temp**.
 The second MapReduce job swaps key and value so that we get words sorted in descending order by frequency.
-This second program puts the results in the directory **output2**.
+This spits the results in the directory **output2/final**.
+Both jobs are executed with a single driver.

 The jar file **SEIS736-1.0.jar** consist of;

 - 2 Mappers
 - 2 Reducers
-- 2 Drivers
+- 1 Driver
 - IntComparator Class

 **WordMapper.java**